 Website - www.brisbanenorthphn.org.au Facebook - www.facebook.com/BrisbaneNorthPHN Twitter - www.twitter.com/BrisNorthPHN

 Care Connect is a not-for-profit home care services organisation that has been providing aged care services at home, for over 20 years.
-Their expertise is providing the right advice and guidance for home care, and then finding and managing the right home care services to help you at home with day-to-day activities.
+Their expertise is providing the right advice and guidance for home care, and then finding and managing the right home care services to help people at home with day-to-day activities.
 Those activities can range from gardening or cleaning out the fridge, to joining an exercise group or seeing the grandkids play sport.
-They have no vested interest other than your wellbeing.
+They have no vested interest other than people’s wellbeing.
 They are not connected to a residential aged care provider or any religious organisations.
 They’re completely independent.
 They only employ independent Client Advisers with extensive experience in home care who provide genuine, independent home care advice.
-Care Connect have the largest network of trusted services providers nationally, offering you full peace of mind and the widest range of home care services in Australia.
+Care Connect have the largest network of trusted services providers nationally, offering people full peace of mind and the widest range of home care services in Australia.